nemmart/MarkdownTesting/INT4_README.md

 |-a \<filename\>| Load the config number for each conv layer from \<filename\>|
 |--test-mode \<mode\>|Loadgen test mode, where \<mode\> is {SubmissionRun, PerformanceOnly, AccuracyOnly}|

-Loadgen test/log settings related options:
+LoadGen test/log settings related options:

 Most of the LoadGen supported test and log settings can be passed as command line arguments.
 The prefix lgts is used for loadgen test setting parameters, while prefix lgls is used for LoadGen log setting parameters.

 Example command line: